ErdajtSopjani/ShootThem/README.md

 Be careful!
 You only have 5 lives and your ammo is limited.

 # How to run
-Just download everything provided here and run "main.py"
+Just download everything provided here and run "main.py" or "main.exe" If you get any errors make sure you have pygame downloaded or just run "pip install pygame" or "python -m pip install pygame"

 # Requirements
 All you need is everything provided here you can download them by zip or git clone them.